 At the other end of the century, after graduating from Brown, I backpacked through Europe, ran the bulls in Pamplona and, with my grandfather’s inheritance, attended Northwestern’s Medill School of Journalism.
 I traveled west to my first job in Los Angeles, where I would meet an MG-roadster-driving Jersey girl and her Shepherd-Husky.

 Today, Jersey Girl and I love our top-down, country-road drives as much as we do the pace of New York, where our two sons live and work.
-And where I motor my Mini to every day, channeling the one-on-one customer stories of Meyers Grocery into every little and big thing I do.
+And where I motor my Mini to every day, channeling the one-on-one customer stories of Meyer into every little and big thing I do.

 Also published on Medium